 Think of it as The Hunger Games, except with the Disney rides.

-At the Magic kingdomIt is worth noting that many of the attractions that will have high end-of-day wait times are located close to each other, have a short commute and can be quickly eliminated with the least early morning wait.
+At the Magic Kingdom, it's worth noting that many of the attractions that will have high wait times later in the day are located close to each other, have short ride times, and can be quickly cleared with minimal waits in the early morning.

-So if the park opening is at 9am, you might be better served by running to Peter Pan, then Winnie the pooh, Under the Sea ~ Journey of the little mermaid until things at Fantasyland start to get crowded.
+So if park opening is at 9am you might be better served running to Peter Pan then Winnie the pooh, Under the Sea: Journey of the little mermaid until things in Fantasyland start to get crowded.

-This is especially important in Magic Kingdom, where there are more than 15 attractions for which FastPass+ is useful in helping to avoid waiting.
+This is especially important at the Magic Kingdom, where there are over 15 attractions that FastPass+ is useful for to help avoid waiting.

-For this reason, an ideal strategy in the Magic kingdom is to spend two hours a day doing popular and short attractions via standby, then use FastPass+ for different attractions and then get and redeem more FastPass+ as soon as possible (continuing with this strategy) as long as you are able) and then , making unpopular attractions and/or redeeming additional FastPass+ in the middle of the day.
+For this reason, an ideal strategy in the Magic Kingdom is spending the two hours of the day doing popular and short attractions via standby, then using FastPass+ for different attractions, and then getting and redeeming more FastPass+ as soon as possible (continuing with this strategy (as long as you are able) and then , doing unpopular attractions, and/or redeeming an additional FastPass+ in the middle of the day.

-Finally, by the end of the night, you will be in standby again as the crowds and waiting times decrease.
-(We always recommend queuing for Seven Dwarfs Mine Train 1 minute before the park closes!)
+Finally, at the end of the night, you'll be on standby again as the crowds and wait times subside.
+(We always recommend getting in line for Seven Dwarfs Mine Train 1 minute before the park closes!)

-Remembering that Magic Kingdom is a very large park with a lot to do, making it almost impossible to do everything in just one day.
+Remembering that the Magic Kingdom is a very large park with a lot to do, making it often practically impossible to do everything in just 1 day.

-There is much to learn or relearn, as appropriate, but it is still possible to absorb more information about the FastPass + so that it works better for you.
+There is a lot to learn or relearn, as the case may be, but it is still possible to absorb more information about the FastPass + to make it work better for you.
 Just remember, it's an art, not a science.
-You'll get the hang of it when you start using FastPass +
+You'll get the hang of it once you start using the FastPass +

-I know this is a lot to digest about FastPass+, especially considering how intuitive and easy to use the system really is, so let's finish this one.
+I know this is a lot to digest about FastPass+, especially considering how intuitive and easy to use the system really is, so let's wrap this one up.
 FastPass + Guide over here.

-Like many things related to Walt Disney World, they are intimidating at first, with a lot of superficial complexities.
-However, also like much of Walt Disney World's travel planning, it's surprisingly simple to understand (despite the sheer volume of information needed).
+Like many things related to Walt Disney World, it's intimidating at first, with a lot of superficial complexities.
+However, like much Walt Disney World trip planning, it is surprisingly simple to understand (despite the sheer volume of information required).

-There are some complexities that make the domain difficult and I think I managed to get through a lot of them.
+There are some complexities that make it difficult to master, and I think I got through a number of them.

-If you have specific questions or are interested in park by park guides for the FastPass +, feel free to ask and we'll do our best to answer in the comments below.
-And if you want a personalized script or just our fastPass+ scheduling service for your family, Just send us the form here!
+If you have specific questions or are interested in park-by-park guides for the FastPass +, feel free to ask and we'll do our best to answer in the comments below.
+And if you want a personalized itinerary or only our fastPass+ booking service for your family, just send us the form here!

-If you need help booking your Walt Disney World vacation and would like help from a professional, send us an email requesting the fastPass + scheduling quote.
-We have a service fully geared to ensure your peace of mind in scheduling and binding tickets!
+If you need help booking your Walt Disney World vacation and would like professional help, send us an email requesting a fastPass + scheduling quote.
+We have a service that is completely focused on ensuring your peace of mind when scheduling and linking your tickets!

 Did you like the post?
-We hope we have explained well and that you now know everything to make your fastPass + schedules!
+We hope that we explained it well and that you now know everything to make your FastPass+ appointments!

-If you have any questions, tell us here in the comments!
+If there was any doubt, tell us here in the comments!